How the Fight is Progressing in 2016

 Frank Magliochetti Report

 Bacteria that are resistant to common antibiotics have been around for some time.
-Unfortunately, they have frankmagliochetti_antibodiesbecome more widespread and more deadly than they were in times past.
+Unfortunately, they have become more widespread and more deadly than they were in times past.
 Following are some new major developments that may result in mankind either succumbing to antibiotic resistant bacteria or overcoming it altogether.

 A New Danger